-Do You Need Domestic Violence Legal Defense Services in Scottsdale?
+Do You Need Domestic Violence Legal Defense Services?

 Each year there are over 25,000 arrests for domestic violence in Arizona.
 The decision to arrest is often made based on who called the police.
 The police officer is required to make an arrest under certain circumstances, very often based on no independent witnesses and conflicting versions of what happened.